Jason Grimshaw

 Jason Grimshaw is a fictional character from the British ITV soap opera Coronation Street.
 Portrayed by Ryan Thomas, the character first appeared on screen on 25 December 2000.
 It was announced in October 2015 that Thomas had quit the role of Jason, and the character departed on 29 June 2016.
 Thomas reprised the role for a brief stint between 30 May and 6 June 2025, to coincide with the permanent departure of Jason's mother, Eileen Grimshaw (Sue Cleaver).

-Jason is the son of Eileen Grimshaw (Sue Cleaver) and Tony Stewart (Alan Igbon/Terence Maynard), but he did not know his father for many years.
+Jason is the son of Eileen and Tony Stewart (Alan Igbon/Terence Maynard), but he did not know his father for many years.
 His younger brother is Todd Grimshaw (Bruno Langley/Gareth Pierce).
 Jason's storylines have mostly revolved around his failed relationships with various women including, Sarah Platt (Tina O'Brien), Candice Stowe (Nikki Sanderson), Violet Wilson (Jenny Platt), Becky McDonald (Katherine Kelly), Rosie Webster (Helen Flanagan), Stella Price (Michelle Collins), Maria Connor (Samia Ghadie) and Eva Price (Catherine Tyldesley).
 His other storylines have included: being attacked by his enemy Callum Logan (Sean Ward); grieving for his father, Tony, after he dies off-screen; and becoming a suspect in Callum's murder.
 He leaves Weatherfield after being manipulated by his mother's new boyfriend and later husband, Pat Phelan (Connor McIntyre).

 Development

 Casting

 Ryan Thomas has portrayed Jason since he was seventeen.

 In late 2000, it was announced that two younger boys were to join the cast of Coronation Street.
-Ryan Thomas and Bruno Langley were cast in the roles of brothers Jason and Todd Grimshaw, the 17- and 15-year-old sons of Streetcars controller Eileen.
+Ryan Thomas and Bruno Langley were cast in the roles of brothers Jason and Todd Grimshaw, the 17- and 15-year-old sons of Streetcars controller Eileen (Sue Cleaver).
 Jason was originally going to be called James.
-The family moved into Liz and Jim McDonald's old house on the street.
+The family moved into Liz (Beverley Callard) and Jim McDonald's (Charles Lawson) old house on the street.
 Producers hoped Thomas and Langley would achieve the same heartthrob status as Adam Rickitt, who played Nick Tilsley for two years before leaving to pursue a pop career.
 "We thought it was time for some good looking boys," said a spokeswoman.

 Family

 The Grimshaws are often portrayed as arguing rivals in their scenes.
-Jason and his brother Todd Grimshaw (Bruno Langley) are portrayed as "bickering brothers".
-Jason is often caring to their mother, Eileen Grimshaw (Sue Cleaver).
+Jason and his Todd are portrayed as "bickering brothers".
+Jason is often caring Eileen.
 Thomas told a reporter from Soaplife that he and Langley were best friends off-screen.

 On 15 November 2013, it was announced that Terrance Maynard had been cast as Jason's father Tony Stewart.
 Tony had been seen in the programme in 2003 played by Alan Igbon.
 Producer Stuart Blackburn told the official website: "Tony's arrival is going to cause massive ructions for the Grimshaws.
 He is a man who can be your best friend or your worst enemy, and with a long history of lies and betrayal, this is a guy who has an awful lot of making up to do."